gangural/chwap/README.md

 `fR0` - fill red channel, invert red and make it green, clear blue channel.

 ## Examples:
-Let's use this image as example:
+Let's use this image as an example:

 ![A gouldian finch](https://i.imgur.com/fY6YEIj.jpg)